kerryjiang/SuperSocket.Document/040-SuperSocket-Basic-Configuration.md

 * disabled: whether the server instance is disabled;
 * startupOrder: the server instance start order, the bootstrap will start all server instances order by this value;
 * sendTimeOut: sending data timeout;
-* sendingQueueSize: the sending queue's maximum size;
+* sendingQueueSize: the sending queue's maximum size, the default value is 5;
 * maxConnectionNumber: maximum connection number the server instance allow to connect at the same time;
 * receiveBufferSize: receiving buffer size;
 * sendBufferSize: sending buffer size;